boazbk/tcs/lec_09_godel.md

 There is something "unsatisfying" about [godethmtakeone](){.ref}.
 Sure, it shows there are statements  that are unprovable, but they don't feel like "real" statements about math.
 After all, they talk about _programs_ rather than numbers,  matrices, or derivatives, or whatever it is they teach in math courses.
-It turns out that we can get an analogous result for statements such as "The number $2430598430967$ has no divisors smaller than $100$" that only talk about _natural numbers_.
+It turns out that we can get an analogous result for statements such as "there are no integers $x$ and $y$ such that $x^2 - 2 = y^7$", or "there are integers $x,y,z$ such that $x^2 + y^6 = z^{11}$" that only talk about _natural numbers_.^[I do not know if these statements are actually true or false, see [here](https://goo.gl/qsU9zy).]
-It doesn't get much more "real math" than this.^[The  19th century mathematician Leopold Kronecker  famously said that "God made the integers, all else is the work of man.".]
+It doesn't get much more "real math" than this.
+Indeed, the  19th century mathematician Leopold Kronecker  famously said that "God made the integers, all else is the work of man."

 To make this more precise, let us define the notion of _quantified integer statements_: